ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### What's New in This Understanding?
 Projecting PSB through this model tells us several new and important things:
 It's a System, Not Just a Symptom: PSB isn't just "getting lazy."
 It's a systemic feedback loop where the illusion of perfect support (S) actively destroys the necessary conditions for growth (D and C).
 The Danger of "Perfect" Scaffolding: It reveals that the goal is not to maximize scaffolding, but to optimize it.
-"Frictionless" AI provides a form of scaffolding that is so total and immediate that it becomes suffocating, preventing the user from ever entering the ZPD.
+"Frictionless" AI provides a form of scaffolding that is so total and immediate that it collapses the metabolizable encounter with \|D-C\| **within the ZPD (independent → assisted performance)** into ‘no challenge’.
 It Pinpoints the Mechanism of Atrophy: The model shows that the atrophy of the PSB is a direct and predictable consequence of consistently failing to activate the alpha-function.
 It gives a precise, functional explanation for the "hollowing out" you describe.
 It Provides a Clear Alternative: By understanding how PSB breaks the formula, it becomes crystal clear why a method like Reflective Prompting works.
 Reflective Prompting is a deliberate and disciplined effort to reintroduce healthy difficulty (D), provide just enough scaffolding (S), and create a safe holding environment (S\_e) where the user is challenged to expand their own capacity (C).
 It is the direct antidote to the PSB pathology.
 ### 11. Pathology Explained (Protein Shake Brain)